ShahriarHossainDev/Fruits/README.md

 ## Commit Early and Often

-One of the most important skills to master as a web developer is version control.
+One of the most important skills to master as a iOS developer is version control.
 Building the habit of committing via Git is important for two reasons:

 * Your commit history is a signal to employers that you are actively working on projects and learning new skills.